danielarrais/kubernate-studies/README.md

 ## Network

-In the kubernates by default the pods of the cluster has a unique IP and by default the pods can comunicate between each other without declare links for this.
+In the kubernetes by default the pods of the cluster has a unique IP and by default the pods can comunicate between each other without declare links for this.

 ### [Services](https://kubernetes.io/docs/concepts/services-networking/service/)

-For allow external access for the pods is necessary create a kubernates service.
+For allow external access for the pods is necessary create a kubernetes service.
 This resource is used to define wich ports is opened to external access.
 Bellows has a example of a service definition:

 ```yaml